bzatrok/DotNetAssessment/README.md

 	* Number of reviews of the product by customers.
 	* Review average score.
 	* Product Description.
-	* A horizontal grid of 3 related products.
-	* A horizontal grid of 3 accessories.
+	* A horizontal grid of 3 products that are frequently purchased together with this product. (see "frequentlyPurchasedWith" property in product details)

 ## Where do I start?